ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

 ### Root key metadata
 {: #vpc-key-rotation-metadata}

-When you rotate your root key, key retains the same metadata and key ID.
-All that changed is the root key ciphertext and the `keyVersion` data.
+When you rotate your root key, the key retains the same metadata and key ID.
+The key rotation changed the root key ciphertext and the `keyVersion` data.

 ## Prerequisites for key rotation
 {: #prerequisites-byok-key-rotation}